 Please arrive at your appointment 15 minutes early.
-You will want to be relaxed and ready for your photo session.
-Ensure that you allow enough time to prepare yourself, and to discuss your poses and backgrounds with the photographer.
+You want to be relaxed and ready for your photo session.
+Ensure that you allow enough time to prepare and to discuss your poses and backgrounds with the photographer.

 Wardrobe, Attire and Clothing